There’s so many different variations of Hummus, but Caramelized Onion Hummus truly is the god among them. Better still, it couldn’t be easier to make!

 - Time – I usually blitz my hummus for at least 5mins, to really ensure any tiny lumps are dealt with.
 Scrape a few times during with a spatula.

 - Canned Chickpeas – Canned chickpeas are already quite soft, which is great.
-If you’ve only got dry, just soak them before adding to the food processor.
+If you’ve only got dry, just soak, cook & cool them before adding to the food processor.

 How to make Homemade Hummus with Caramelized Onions (quick summary)